 - Kettlebell T.Fleur Lift

 - Kettlebell Rolling Get-up

-Levi is a machine, there is no doubt in my mind, this guy is not on steroids, this guy simply is not human!
-At least not when it comes to strength, as I know he’s got a heart of gold.
-When I asked Levi Markwardt for his favourite unconventional kettlebell exercise, he showed me the following video, and I have to say, I’ve not seen this before.
+When I asked Levi Markwardt for his favorite unconventional kettlebell exercise, he showed me the following video, and I have to say, I’ve not seen this before.
 Looks complicated and difficult to master, exactly how we like it.
 Levi added the following notes for you, so you can have a go at this yourself.

-The lateral split snatch is a very complex variation of the snatch and will help improve athleticism, rotational strength, balance, overhead stability and muscular endurance. however, there are a few things to consider before jumping (literally) into it.
+[Levi] The lateral split snatch is a very complex variation of the snatch and will help improve athleticism, rotational strength, balance, overhead stability, and muscular endurance. however, there are a few things to consider before jumping (literally) into it.

 First – be proficient in the regular snatch and overhead lunging. it also helps to be familiar with the getup and windmill considering overhead stability while rotating.

 Second – begin with lateral swings – the first part of the movement but it stops with your arm extending away from your body laterally – similar to your standard swing but to the side. bell remains in front of the legs.